ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms before 1am, then a chance of showers and thunderstorms between 1am and 3am.
 Some of the storms could
          be severe.
 Mostly cloudy, with a low around 63.
-South wind 7 to 12 mph, with gusts as high as 21 mph.
+South southwest wind 7 to 12 mph, with gusts as high as 21 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">